Mowstyl/QSimov/README.md

 ## License

 When a project has no LICENSE.md file, it's licensed under the most restrictive license (that means copyright).
 This is **always** true, so keep it in mind when using someone else's code.
-At the moment, Copyright is being used.
-In the future the license may change, maybe MIT license, maybe GNU, who knows?
+At the moment, MIT License is being used.

 ## Acknowledgments